On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement of Formation

-The another advantage of the function $E^{c}_{F}$ consists in validity of requirements EM\nobreakdash- 2c for this function while the assumption $E^{d}_{F}\neq E^{c}_{F}$ means that the function $E^{d}_{F}$ is not lower semicontinuous, which is a real obstacle to prove the analogous property for this function.
+The another advantage of the function $E^{c}_{F}$ consists in its generalized $\mathrm{LOCC}$-monotonicity (validity of requirements EM-2c)) following from Theorem \ref{t2}, while the assumption $E^{d}_{F}\neq E^{c}_{F}$ means that the function $E^{d}_{F}$ is not lower semicontinuous, which is a real obstacle to prove the analogous property for this function.